apereira91/eatDaBurger/README.md

 Eat-Da-Burger is a restaurant app that was given for me to create as one of the Homework assignments for the Coding Bootcamp.

-It allows users to input the names of their favorite burgers .
+It's purpose is to allow users to input the names of their favorite burgers to order again in the future if needed.

 How does it work?